rstudio/rstudio/samples/mobilewebapp/README-MAVEN.txt

   You can now use the built-in debugger to debug your web app in development mode.

-GWT developers (those who build GWT from source) may add their gwt-user project to this project's class path in order to use the built-from-source version of GWT instead of the version specified in the POM.
+GWT developers (those who build GWT from source) may add their gwt-user and gwt-dev projects to this project's class path in order to use the built-from-source version of GWT instead of the version specified in the POM.

   Select the project in the Project explorer and select File > Properties

   Select Java Build Path and click the Projects tab

-  Click Add..., select gwt-user, and click OK
+  Click Add..., select gwt-user and gwt-dev, and click OK

+  Still in the Java Build Path dialog, click the Order and Export tab

+  Move gwt-dev and gwt-user above Maven Dependencies

 GWT developers can also use tools/scripts/maven_script.sh to push their own GWT jars into their local maven repo.